-The Board may authorize the sale of any property, other than minerals, held in trust for free school purposes, by means of a Board resolution.
-The Board President shall execute a deed to the purchaser reciting the Board resolution authorizing the sale.
-The District may employ, retain, contract with, or compensate a licensed real estate broker or salesperson for assistance in the acquisition or sale of real property.
+A board may, by resolution, authorize the sale of any property, other than minerals, held in trust for free school purposes.
+The board president shall execute a deed to the purchaser reciting the board resolution authorizing the sale.
+A district may employ, retain, contract with, or compensate a licensed real estate broker or salesperson for assistance in the acquisition or sale of real property.
 Education Code 11.154

 Publication of Notice and Bidding Requirements

 Except for the types of land and interests described at Exceptions, below, before land owned by a district may be sold or exchanged for other land, notice to the general public of the offer of the land for sale or exchange must be published in a newspaper of general circulation in either the county in which the land is located or, if there is no such newspaper, in an adjoining county.
 The notice must include a description of the land, including its location, and the procedure by which sealed bids to purchase the land or offers to exchange the land may be submitted.
 The notice must be published on two separate dates and the sale or exchange may not be made until after the 14th day after the date of the second publication.
 Local Government Code 272.001 does not require the board to accept any bid or offer or to complete a sale or exchange.
 Local Gov't Code 272.001(a), (d)

 Open-Enrollment Charter School Offer

 The board of a district that intends to sell, lease, or allow use for a purpose other than a district purpose of an unused or underused district facility must give each open-enrollment charter school located wholly or partly within the boundaries of the district the opportunity to make an offer to purchase, lease, or use the facility, as applicable, in response to any terms established by the board, before offering the facility for sale or lease or to any other specific entity.
 The board is not required to accept an offer made by an open-enrollment charter school.
 Education Code 11.1542